 The investment opportunities that make it through this rigorous process are then used to build portfolios for our clients, one investment at a time.

-Approved Lists: Analysts’ most attractive ideas are presented to our experienced U.S. and international investment committees.
-The committees determine which ideas should be added to our approved lists of approximately 300 stocks based on our price and quality criteria.
+Approved Lists: The most attractive ideas are presented to our experienced U.S. and international investment committees.
+The committees determine which ideas should be added to our approved lists based on our price and quality criteria.

-Research Scope: Analysts conduct extensive fundamental research, utilizing financial reports, industry contacts and more than 1,500 onsite management meetings per year to assess business value, which results in 600-800 stocks that we believe are high quality.
+Research Scope: Portfolio managers and analysts conduct extensive fundamental research, utilizing financial reports, industry contacts and 1,500 onsite management meetings per year to assess business and management quality.

-Eligible Stocks: We use qualitative and quantitative metrics based on considerations, such as the regulatory environment, ownership issues or liquidity constraints to narrow the universe down to about 9,500 stocks.
+Eligible Stocks: We use qualitative and quantitative metrics based on considerations, such as the regulatory environment, ownership issues or liquidity constraints to narrow the universe.

-Initial Universe: There are more than 46,000 investible equities to choose from.
+Initial Universe: There is a universe of thousands of investible equities to choose from.

 Our greatest competitive advantage is our long-term investment horizon.
 We seek to understand how businesses plan to grow over time and buy them when their share prices are out of favor.—Michael Neary, Partner and Client Portfolio Manager

 We believe our bottom-up research process allows us to identify some of the most attractive investment opportunities in the market.
 We invest in them based on the strength of our conviction so our best ideas can have a meaningful impact on portfolio performance.
 We think focusing on our best ideas minimizes risk and maximizes return potential over the long run.

 Our research analysts are generalists.
 This approach ensures that we remain industry agnostic and focused on finding value, regardless of which industries or geographies are in favor at the moment.